FireChickenProductivity/Talon-Voice-EquatIO-Commands/README.md

 The user.equatio_movement_delay setting determines how long in milliseconds commands will pause after performing certain kinds of movements.
 If some commands involving movement do not work, try increasing this.

 The user.equatio_default_subscript_setting setting is described above in the discussion of subscript settings.

+The user.equatio_desmos_browser setting determines which browser the desmos command will switch to.
+The setting should give a name that the knausj focus action can recognize.

 <h2>Button Usage Delay Settings</h2>
 The user.equatio_mouse_movement_delay setting determines how long in milliseconds commands should pause after moving the mouse.
 Try increasing this if any mouse commands are not working.